Safeguarding in Sport resources

 All the resources mentioned above are available in our Publications section (please note all are free with the exception of the Stay Safe & Have Fun leaflet which has a small charge).

-Further advice is available from Safeguarding in Sport – please call us on 0141 419 1156 or email: firstname.lastname@example.org
+Further advice is available from Safeguarding in Sport – please call us on 0141 419 1156, email: firstname.lastname@example.org or use the contact form below.

 Responding to Adult Disclosures of Childhood Sexual Abuse - Briefing